PracticalAstronomyCrew/knowledgebase/docs/source/pm/p4-galaxy-cluster-mosaic.rst

 ^^^^^^^^^^^^^^^^^^^^^
     * Observation Time

-        * You will be observing HALF a night shift.
+        * You will be observing HALF a night.

     * Target Selection